Back to FAQs

-Below is a clear explanation of what’s normal and how to get the best possible results.
+Below is a clear explanation on how to get the best possible results.

 Typical slide scan resolution